Concise

 (d). validating that the project is within budget.

-15.17.
-The Architect/Consultant cannot control natural disasters, or weather conditions that may impact the project.
+15.20.
+The Architecture North Ltd cannot control natural disasters, or weather conditions that may impact the project.

 (a) variations instructed by the Client.